emojidex/slate/source/includes/_api.md

 tokens and generally to keep as much information as to how users use emojidex as private as possible.

-## HTTP Methods
+## HTTP Verbs
-Throughout most of the API different actions are mapped to different HTTP Methods, such as GET, PUT, POST, DELETE.
-You MUST be aware of what method you are using to make an API request, as most of the time only one HTTP method will perform the task you want in your query.
+Throughout most of the API different actions are mapped to different HTTP verbs, such as GET, PUT, POST, DELETE.
+You MUST be aware of what verb you are using to make an API request, as most of the time only one HTTP verb will perform the task you want in your query.

 ## Authentication